One of the most common questions I get is how to stay motivated to workout when we have so much going on — work, school, children, social life…

 Also, for me, working out in sweatpants and baggy t-shirts doesn’t help with motivation – if you’ve ever wondered why people wear tank tops at the gym, It’s because they allow you to see that your workouts are working, show the muscles pumping during the workout, and maybe, just maybe, make you feel a little sexy😉.

 Believe me; there’s no better motivation than knowing that your hard work is paying off.

-However, if wearing sweatpants and baggy t-shirts is what gets you going, then please, keep at it.
+However, if wearing sweatpants and baggy t-shirts is what gets you going, please keep at it.
 Again, I am just saying what has worked for me.

 Back to the point above, there’s nothing better for workout motivation than seeing your own progress, and believe me, no scale is going to show you the reality of how much you’re improving – Scales are deceiving!
 And let me tell you why.

-What this means is that you have burned fat BUT also gained lean muscle, which is progress that you are only going to realize by taking photos.
+This means that you have burned fat BUT also gained lean muscle, which is progress that you are only going to realize by taking photos.

 So, drop the scale, and pick up a camera instead.